 Further, you do not have to worry about getting your loved ones accustomed to a new environment when seeking care at home.

 Depending on your preference, you may want your loved one to receive care at an adult day centre or a respite home or in-home services provided by volunteers or paid caregivers.

 Choosing the right provider begins by deciding what level of care you need.
 If there is an in-home care option at the respite care facility, your loved one will not need to adjust to a new environment.

-As long as the senior is okay with that, you only have to ensure the respite care will provide them with the necessary support and maintenance.
+As long as your senior is okay with that, you only have to ensure the respite care will provide them with the necessary support and maintenance.

 6. Combining the choices

-The type of respite care you choose is unnecessary to be the same every time.
+The type of respite care you choose is not necessary to be the same every time.
 If your elderly parent or grandparent feels bored at home when away, you could opt for an adult day care centre rather than an in-home respite care provider.